GaloisInc/saw-script/doc/manual/manual.md

 ## Return Values

-The `crucible_points_to` command can be used to specify changes to portions of the memory accessed by pointer.
-For return values, however, use the `crucible_return` command instead.
+To specify the value that should be returned by the function being verified use the `crucible_return` or `jvm_return` command.

 ~~~~
 crucible_return : SetupValue -> CrucibleSetup ()
+jvm_return : JVMValue -> JVMSetup ()
 ~~~~

 ## A First Simple Example

 The commands introuduced so far are sufficient to verify simple programs that do not use pointers (or that use them only internally).
-Consider, for instance the program that adds its two arguments together:
+Consider, for instance the C program that adds its two arguments together:

 ~~~~
 uint32_t add(uint32_t x, uint32_t y) {